Typhoon Haiyan: Meteorological history

 At 20:40 UTC on November 7, Haiyan made landfall in Guiuan, Eastern Samar at peak intensity.
 The JTWC's unofficial estimate of one-minute sustained winds of 305 km/h would, by that measure, make Haiyan the most powerful storm ever recorded to strike land.
 This record was later broken by Typhoon Goni in 2020.
 Interaction with land caused a slight degradation of the storm's structure, though it remained an exceptionally-powerful storm when it struck Tolosa, Leyte around 23:00 UTC.
-The typhoon made four additional landfalls as it traversed the Visayas: Daanbantayan, Bantayan Island, Concepcion, and Busuanga Island.
+The typhoon made four additional landfalls as it traversed the Visayas: Daanbantayan and Bantayan Island in Cebu, Concepcion in Iloilo, and Busuanga Island in Palawan.

 Haiyan, with its core disrupted by land interaction with the Philippines, emerged over the South China Sea late on November 8.
 Environmental conditions ahead of the storm soon became less favorable, as cool stable air began wrapping into the western side of the storm's circulation.
 Continuing across the South China Sea, Haiyan turned more northwesterly late on November 9 and through November 10, as it moved around the southwestern edge of the subtropical ridge previously steering it westward.
 Rapid weakening ensued as Haiyan approached its final landfall in Vietnam, ultimately moving ashore in the country near Haiphong around 21:00 UTC, as a severe tropical storm.
 Once onshore, the storm quickly deteriorated and was last noted as it dissipated over Guangxi Zhuang Autonomous Region, China, on November 11.